 I guessed Jane Guthrie to be about sixty, fit looking for her age, and tan like a retired person who lives in Florida and plays a lot of golf.
 I wasn’t sure if she owed her relatively youthful and vital appearance to God and good genetics or Lady Clairol and the local plastic surgeon.
 Maybe a combination of both.
 She wore a tailored, sleeveless dress of modest length that looked elegant and somewhat casual at the same time.
 The turquoise of her dress accented her tan, shoulder length blonde hair, and her blue eyes.
 She was as classy as our meeting place.

 Just for fun, I stopped by the shop, excuse me, “boutique,” to say hi to Becky, and report on my first day as a private investigator.
 I surprised her.
-She was with a customer, her other employee, Casandra was also with a customer.
-Chloe was hanging out at the counter.
-She loved helping her Mom after school and during the summer.
+She was with a customer, her other employee, Casandra was also with a customer, and Chloe was hanging out at the counter.
+She loves helping her Mom after school and during the summer.
 Fortunately, federal labor laws allow twelve-year-olds to work in small family businesses.
 I caught Becky’s eye and she non-verbally indicated she was happy to see me and wanted me to wait for her to finish with her customer.

 So, I walked over to Chloe and asked, “Do you have anything in my size.
 I’m looking for something frilly.”